 All EdS participants must fulfill each research competency (3e, 4a, b, c) at least at the "proficient" level.
 To facilitate this development, EdS participants complete a research project (LEAD798-3-6 credits).
 While research competency for the EdS can be demonstrated through previous work, combined with other competency development, or through work completed in association with the research courses, the research project must be completed as part of the EdS program requirements.

-Each EdS participant must take LEAD637 Issues in Research.
-This is in addition to any other research courses the participant may transfer into the program and use to show research competency.
-Should a participant not have a master's level research class to transfer in, they will be required to take EDRM505 (3 credits).
-This class will not be counted in the minimum 24 (of 64) credits taken at Andrews University before graduation.
+Each EdS participant must take LEAD637 Issues in Research (3cr) and EDRM 505 (3cr).
+This is in addition to any other research courses which may be necessary to support the chosen methodology of the EdS research project.

-Furthermore, the research project must be completed while in the EdS program as a component of a research course, an independent study, or personal project.
+Furthermore, the research proposal must be completed while in the EdS program as a component of a research course, an independent study, or personal project.
 The proposal for the research project must identify the research problem or issue, must identify representative literature sources already consulted and those to be further researched, must be a presentation of the research methodology, and must be approved by the participant's advisor.
 The participant should follow the Andrews University Standards for Written Work, 12th ed., especially the section on research projects (pp. 4-5), when doing this project.
 The final paper must include all of the following major sections: title page, sign-off page, abstract, table of contents, problem, purpose, research questions, methods, results, discussion, and conclusion.